PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/README.md

 ## Other Language Support

-French Language is supported.
+French and Slovak Languages are supported.
 Once you have installed the extension, then copy the folder `locale` from this repo and paste in the root directory of the extension.
+Then keep only your language translation folder for example `fr` or `sk` and remove unwanted translations.
 ```
 $HOME/.local/share/gnome-shell/extensions/BringOutSubmenuOfPowerOffLogoutButton@pratap.fastmail.fm
 ```